espretto/whif/README.md

 <a id="testing"></a>
 ## Testing
 whif is tested against the [A+ testsuite](https://github.com/promises-aplus/promises-tests) which you can execute with `npm test`.
 In addition you may run the tests in the browser.
 First launch `npm run testling`, then open the url shown in the commandline http://localhost:8000/__testling?show=true.
+For convenience, a static version of [testling's output](https://espretto.github.io/whif/testling/) has been pushed to gh-pages.

 <a id="building"></a>
 ## Building
 whif targets older environnements by using the [UMD](https://github.com/umdjs/umd) pattern.
 Use `npm run build` to generate the bundle `./dist/whif.js`.
 Both the global export as well as the AMD module are named `whif`.

+the API reference is based on [jsdoc](https://jsdoc.app/)strings in the source, built using `npm run --silent build-docs` and appended to this readme.

 <a id="api-reference"></a>
 ## API reference